lajanki/quote_randomizer/README.md

 #### Changelog
+24.2.2016
+* removed the cumbersom START, END marking of quotes.sql.
+Instead all of quotes and lyrics are now parsed for the dictionary.
+* cleaned up database creation down to a single function.
+* added a dedicated function for parsing strings for valid words to add to the dictionary.
+Words with apostrophes and one letter words are not considered valid.
+* changed find_invalid() function to reflect the above: it now also finds and deletes all one letter words and optionally deletes words with apostrophes.
+* switch() now matches capitalization of the inserted word to the old word.
+27.10.2015
-27.10.2015 Added ability to randomize facts
+* added ability to randomize facts
+27.10.2015
-27.10.2015 Changed the argument parser class from optparse to argparse
+* changed the argument parser class from optparse to argparse 31.8.2015

-31.8.2015 Initial relase
+* initial relase

 ___
 Written on Python 2.7.8